Biodiversity

 • 50 species of plants in Holywell Wood and 50 in Burleigh Wood

-In March 2023 Ark Wildlife recognised the Univeristiy as one of the UK’s leading higher education institutions for looking after wildlife, meeting 100% of their “platinum tier” requirements.
+In March 2023 Ark Wildlife recognised the University as one of the UK’s leading higher education institutions for looking after wildlife, meeting 100% of their “platinum tier” requirements.

 Managing Biodiversity on Campus

 The University commits to promoting biodiversity on the grounds with our Biodiversity Action Plan and Woodland Management Plan.
-We are also part of the Hedgehog Friendly Campus initiative, a nationwide project set up by the British Hedgehog Preservation Society to help bring hedgehogs back from the brink of extinction.
-Last year we earned the Bronze Award, and we are currently aiming toward Silver accreditation in the near future.
+We have also participated in the Hedgehog Friendly Campus initiative, a nationwide project set up by the British Hedgehog Preservation Society to help bring hedgehogs back from the brink of extinction.

 We actively encourage student and staff engagement in biodiversity on campus through our Hedgehog Friendly Campus initiatives, butterfly and bumblebee transects, and participation in our Biodiversity Working Group and LU Campus Wilding Group.